davewsmith/django42_play/NOTES.md

   - Social Auth

 To Do:
+  - Sort out how to backup/restore db to support experimental branches
   - Add an app and play with customizing the Admin
   - Build a no-Model Admin page
   - Add Job/JobState